DARE: Diverse Visual Question Answering with Robustness Evaluation

-\rparagraph{Robustness Evaluation} Robustness refers to the ability to perform the same task across variations of the instances~\cite{jia-liang-2017-adversarial, dhole2021nl, liang2022holistic, sclar2023quantifying}.
+\rparagraph{Robustness Evaluation} Robustness refers to the ability to perform the same task across variations of the instances~\cite{jia-liang-2017-adversarial, dhole-etal-2023-nl, liang2022holistic, sclar2023quantifying}.
 These variations can be performed over a variety of aspects.
-In the scope of multiple-choice questions, \citet{wang2023large, pezeshkpour2023large} show that the correct answer position within the options influences the performance of the model.
+In the scope of multiple-choice questions, \citet{wang2023large, pezeshkpour-hruschka-2024-large} show that the correct answer position within the options influences the performance of the model.
 Contrary to that, \citet{zheng2024large} find that not the order but rather the tokens indicating the options (e.g., A-D, 1-4) impact prediction.

 Another axis considered in some existing \textit{text-only} datasets is variations to the input.
-Variations such as deliberate typos, perturbations, and synonymy substitutions provide insights into the ability of the LLMs to respond to variations of the same question correctly~\cite{jia-liang-2017-adversarial, dhole2021nl, liang2022holistic}.
+Variations such as deliberate typos, perturbations, and synonymy substitutions provide insights into the ability of the LLMs to respond to variations of the same question correctly~\cite{jia-liang-2017-adversarial, dhole-etal-2023-nl, liang2022holistic}.
 Such robustness tests then hint to worst-case model performance across the variations.
-While there are text-only language understanding benchmarks with such robustness measures, to the best of our knowledge \rVQA is the first vision-language benchmark to include robustness as its crucial feature, and which studies it extensively across several key axes.
+While there are text-only language understanding benchmarks with such robustness measures vision-language benchmarks are just starting to include robustness.
+MMBench \cite{Liu2024MMBench} performs a circular evaluation that prompts the model multiple times with the same question and shuffled options to reduce the impact of the answer position.
+However, this only covers a small set of possible variations of the VQA task.
+To the best of our knowledge, \rVQA is the first vision-language benchmark to include robustness across several key axes as its crucial feature.